 Unfortunately, because of the size of the quoted policy, I was required to get my blood drawn, piss in a cup, and do an EKG.
 I hate getting blood drawn.
 It’s frankly one of the main reasons why I didn’t want to get a $1,000,000+ policy in the first place.
 But life insurance isn’t for me, it’s for my family, so I proceeded.

 The lab technician came to my house and did her thing within 40 minutes.
 I filled out some forms and checked a box to know whether my blood comes back as HIV positive.
 What fun it is to wait for potentially life-changing results.

 We got your test results back and I wanted to say congratulations for doing so great!
-You were top rated for 19 out of 20 categories we assess for.
-For the one category where you were slightly below top rated, your cholesterol came in at 4.6 versus <4.0.
-You were so close, but due to the results, we cannot give you the Preferred ULTRA rate that we initially quoted, but the Preferred PLUS rate instead.
+You were top-rated for 19 out of 20 categories we assess for.
+For one category you were slightly below top-rated.
+Your cholesterol came in at 4.6 versus <4.0.
+You were so close, but due to the results, we cannot give you the Preferred ULTRA rate that we initially quoted.
+Instead, we can offer you the Preferred PLUS rate instead.
 The cost of the Preferred PLUS rate for a 25Y/$2M policy is $226/month.